 Alyssa Rosenzweig

 Photo of Alyssa I’m a graphics developer passionate about software freedom, working on the Asahi graphics driver (email).
-Select English blog posts are available here or as an RSS feed. 🏳️⚧️
+Select blog posts are available here or as an RSS feed. 🏳️⚧️

 AAA gaming on Asahi Linux